Can You Roll Closing Costs Into a VA Loan?

 |---|---|---|

-| VA Funding Fee | Yes | Added to loan balance; you pay interest on it |
+| VA Funding Fee | Yes | Added to loan balance; you pay interest on it for the life of the loan |

-| Appraisal Fee | No | Paid upfront or covered by seller concessions |
+| Appraisal Fee | No | Paid at closing or covered by seller concessions |

-| Title Insurance | No | Paid at closing; can be covered by seller |
+| Title Insurance | No | Paid at closing; seller can agree to cover it |

 | Lender Origination Fee | No | VA caps this at 1% of the loan amount |

-| Prepaid Taxes/Insurance | No | Required at closing by most lenders |
+| Prepaid Taxes and Insurance | No | Required at closing; a common source of sticker shock |

 | Recording Fees | No | Allowable VA fee; paid at closing |